It has always been fascinating to me why this segment of the securities business has been so successful.

 Questions to consider asking your broker about variable annuities.

-What is the purpose of the variable annuity?
-What do you want it to accomplish?
+- What is the purpose of the variable annuity?
+What do you want to accomplish?

 Do you understand the surrender penalties when you consider a long-term commitment?